-“Big companies have just as many ideas as startups do.
+There is a quote by Henning Kagermann, head of Acatech, the German Academy of Technology, which goes:“Big companies have just as many ideas as startups do.
 The problem for big companies is not ideas, but corporate culture and speed.”

 In most cases it’s not really just about having the idea.
 I think, it’s above all about execution capability, which is significantly depends on the resources one can assign to an idea.
 And here is one of the most powerful (and often overseen) advantages of startups.
 A startup has better and more resources to execute.
 Startups have a highly specialized team (i.e. the founders) and more money (i.e. the venture capital) than a corporation to execute and act on specific ideas.
 It may sound as a paradox but, as a corporation, you have a lot of money overall, yet little for each individual specific problem.
 For example, you may have an idea for a specific sensor, but you wouldn’t be able to assign tens of millions to develop it.
 A startup with venture capital, however, can, because it can sell that sensor globally to many companies.
 (Here again, the advantage of being a Venture Client: you get that sensor customized, ahead of your competition and at a better price.
 You want that sensor just for you?
 No problem: just acquire that startup, yet now with the certainty that the sensor works.)
 Also startups do not only have the idea and resources, they also have its intellectual property (IP).
 This is particularly the case for deep tech, B2B startups.
 While in a corporate, you might have a great idea, but you probably won’t have the IP you need to legally execute it, hence you can’t actually turn it into a working product.